stoeps13/connections-doc/source/admin/install/t_configure_ihs_b.md

     3. Enter a name for the new key file.
 For example, *hostname-key.kdb*.
 Click **OK**.

+        !!! note
-        **Note:** Do not overwrite the default Plugin-key.kdb file because that file might be accessed by other applications.
+    Do not overwrite the default Plugin-key.kdb file because that file might be accessed by other applications.

     4. Enter a password in the Password Prompt dialog box, and confirm the password.
 Select **Stash the password to a file** and then click **OK**.
 The new key database should display in the iKeyman utility.